 Pediatric Primary Care Nurse Practitioner Certificate

 The Pediatric Primary Care Nurse Practitioner Program prepares advanced practice nurses to manage the care of the patient from birth to 21 years of age and their family, in a changing health care system.
 Emphasis is on health promotion and management of the acute and chronically ill pediatric patient.
 The pediatric nurse practitioner provides leadership and promotes research in development of health care services for children in the community.
 Graduates are prepared to be recognized as advanced practice nurses by the Texas Board of Nursing and to take Pediatric Nurse Practitioner National Certification Exams offered by National Certification Board of Pediatric Nurse Practitioners and Nurses and American Nurses Credentialing Center.
+The certificate is also available in a 100% Online format.

 This program provides you a background to: